How to Buy Track Lighting

 One type of track kit simply installs into the ceiling junction box just like any other ceiling fixture.
 These kits feature light heads which are attached to either a fixed or adjustable swing-arm bar.
 The light heads can pivot and rotate but are not able to slide back and forth along the bar.

 Complete linear track kits (consisting of track, adjustable light heads, and canopy) are also available.
-With these kits, you can move the heads back and forth along the bar and also add additional lights, if you wish.
+Some designs have fixed position lights that can be aimed, while others have lights that you can move the heads back and forth along the bar and also add additional lights.
+There are also plug-in track lighting kits available that don’t require an electrician and just plug into a wall outlet.

 2. Linear Track